orcc/orcc/applications/Crypto/CTL/Hash_Functions/SHA_1/readme.txt

 **********************************************************

-Secure Hash Algorithms (SHA-2) has been implemented by following NIST's FIPS-180-3 and is composed of the following files.
+Secure Hash Algorithms (SHA-1) has been implemented by following NIST's FIPS-180-3 and is composed of the following files.

 == Basic FUs ==

 All basic FUs were written to be compliant with the subset of RVC-CAL supported by Orcc.

--- Common Kernel FUs --
+-- Common Kernel FUs used--

 Preprocessor64.cal
-TruncateHash.cal

-Note: These FUs are located in ../common.
+Note: This FUs is located under package CTL.Hash_Functions.common.

 -- Utility FUs used--

 Smaller2Bigger.cal

-Note: Utilities are located in CTL\Utilities folder.
+Note: Utilities are located under package CTL.Utilities.

-== SHA-2 FU network ==
+== SHA-1 FU network ==

-SHA-224.xdf
-SHA-256.xdf

-Note: SHA-384 and SHA-512 are not yet implemented because of the big integers support in Orcc.
-They will be implemented after implementing a library for BigIntegers in CAL.
+SHA-160.xdf